bonolo-moholo/Maji-Ndogo/README.md

 ## Project Overview
 The project ia about using Data analysis to address water crisis in a Country called Maji Ndogo.
 Data was generated using AI for the purpose of this project to mirror real life challenges .This data was about the state of water sources across Maji Ndogo, how water is collected, gender parity involved in accessing water, the criminal activities involved in water collection and how everyone is affected.
-The data was then analysed and insights extracted to inform decisions by relevant stakeholders.
+The data was then analysed using SQL and insights visualized using PowerBI and reported to inform decisions by relevant stakeholders.

 ## Tools